timan-z/HackMD-Clone-Tech-Demo/stuff-to-add-to-future-readme.txt

 another minor creative change is, after inserting table or line break (---), I'm moving the cursor position after their insertion (this is not the case in HackMD -- the cursor position does not change at all -- but I don't think that really makes sense).

+        // NOTE: Should probably make it so that Table Tools are only made active when selection = non-highlighted text... (creative choice).